SEND

 At Huntingdon we believe that every child deserves to be safe and loved, have a healthy and happy childhood, be free from harm, and have the chance to make the most of their talents and fulfil their potential.

 Huntingdon has an inclusive approach to teaching children with Special Educational Needs and Disabilities (SEND) which ensures that all pupils achieve their potential; personally, socially, emotionally and academically in all areas of the curriculum, regardless of their gender, ethnicity, social background, religion, physical ability or educational needs.
 We do this by removing barriers to learning and participation, providing an education that is appropriate to pupils’ needs, and promoting high standards and the fulfilment of potential for all pupils.
-We create a positive and supportive environment for all pupils without exception
+We create a positive and supportive environment for all pupils without exception.

 Miss Yarnell is our leader of Inclusion and Welfare and Mrs Bennett is our SENDCo and together they are our SEND team.
 They work together with the wider staff team and local professionals to ensure the highest possible outcomes and expectations for pupils with SEND at our Academy.